AbdulrahmanZaki/keeper/README.md

 ## About

-Keeper project is a biginner React app using the front-end tool Vite that speeds the front-end development experience of an application.
+Keeper project is a React app using the front-end tool Vite that speeds the front-end development experience of an application.

 ## Goal